Staying Safe on the Run

 - If you’re not completely sure of your route, take a map with you.

 How to avoid dangerous situations

-- Be aware of everything going on around you, particularly ahead.
-The earlier you spot a danger the more chance you have of avoiding it.
+- Be aware of everything going on around you, particularly ahead of you.
+The earlier you spot danger, the more chance you have of avoiding it.

 - Try not to panic.
 Control your breathing to relieve tension and help you think clearly about your next move.

 - If possible, head for the nearest public place to find people who can help you.

 - Verbal abuse can be insulting and upsetting but if you become a victim of it, try to ignore it and keep going.

 - Dogs can be a problem while you’re out training because it’s often difficult to tell if they’re a threat or not.
 Rather than run away from a dog, it’s best to stop and shout “No”, “Down” or “Sit”.
 Look for the owner and ask them to call their dog away.

 - If you’re threatened for your possessions, your personal safety should be your number-one priority.
 Possessions can be replaced, so give them up if it means you avoid getting hurt.

 - If you’re trapped, your voice is often your best defence.
 Make as much noise as possible and shout specific instructions like “Call the police” so people who hear you will know what to do.